 - 19.1.1 Before the toss, the umpires shall determine the boundary of the field of play, which shall be fixed for the duration of the match.
-See clause 2.3.42 (Consultation with Captain). - 19.1.2 The boundary shall be determined such that no part of any sight-screen, will, at any stage of the match, be within the field of play.

-- 19.1.3 The aim shall be to maximize the size of the playing area at each venue.
-With respect to the size of the boundaries, no boundary shall be longer than 65 yards (59.43 metres), neither square boundary should be shorter than 55 yards (50.29 metres) and neither straight boundary shall be shorter than 55 yards (50.29 metres), if possible for all directions.
+See clause 2.3.42 (Consultation with Captain). - 19.1.2 The boundary shall be determined such that no part of any sight-screen, will, at any stage of the match, be within the field of play. - 19.1.3 The aim shall be to maximize the size of the playing area at each venue.
+With respect to the size of the boundaries, no boundary shall be longer than 65 yards (59.43 meters) nor shall any boundary be shorter than 55 yards (50.29 metres), if possible for all directions..
 All measurements are taken from the centre of the pitch to be used. - 19.1.4 The boundary should be located a minimum distance of 3 yards (2.74 metres) inside the perimeter fencing of the ground or from any other immovable obstruction, solid object or advertising board.
 If the umpires, in their pre-match inspections, discover that this is not the case, then they shall be empowered to ask the Ground Authority to ensure that a 3-yard run-off area is in place around the entire boundary.